GrammaticalFramework/comp-syntax-2020/lab1/README.md

 `position word postag head label`

+Make sure that each field is exactly one token, so that the whole line has exactly 5 tokens.

-This can be automatically expanded to full CoNLL by adding undescores for the lemma, morphology, and other missing fields, as well as tabs between the fields (if you didn't use tabs already)
+This input can be automatically expanded to full CoNLL by adding undescores for the lemma, morphology, and other missing fields, as well as tabs between the fields (if you didn't use tabs already)

 `position    word   _    postag   _   _   head   label   _   _`